Peakboard/peakboard.github.io/_docs/writing-content.md

 ### Alerts and Callouts

 For any content that you would like to draw attention to, you may use blockquotes, which will for styled as a general warning/alert.
-To do this in mardown, it would look like this:
+To do this in markdown, it would look like this:

 ```markdown
 > ## Optional heading